 “Why did you kill her?” he pointed to the woman lying on the walkway, in the rain.

 “Atmehytu?”
 Taharqo asked.

-“Yes,” she responded.
-“You are Taharqo, of the Dusmanyu.
+She nodded.
+“You are Taharqo of the Dusmanyu.
 We must know why you are here.”

 He looked down at his feet.